PythonHacker24/fault-injector/README.md

 - Workbench Components like Breadboard, Jumper Cables, Switching Mosfets are per requirements, Logic Analysers (for visualising digital fault injections), Oscilloscope (for digital and analog fault injections), etc.
 - Required Interfaces (for example, EMF induction circuit if EMF is to be used for fault injection)

-#### Story of Pull Down Registors
-While the initial phases of development of this project, it was found in a very hard way that pull down registors are required to keep the input pins grounded and at LOW state.
-Due to the loops and escape mechanism in the code, noise around the workspace can cause unintentional input triggering and escape loops causing wierd behaviour.
-Hence, it is recommended to use 10K Ohms pull down registors to every input pins to keep them at LOW state, wherever necessary.

 ## Warning!

 Note that this attack can unintentionally damage the circuit due to a lot of factors.
 Fault Injection attacks can be dangeruous and can cause permenant damage to the device.
 Hence, use this tool wih caution.